 Dog Foster Care

 Occasionally, a dog at the shelter may require short term foster care while awaiting adoption.
 Typically the dog may be older, smaller, shy or fearful; stressed by the shelter environment with difficulty adjusting.
 Dogs recovering from a medical condition or procedure may recuperate better in a home.
 Foster volunteers take the dog into their home while Friends work to secure a permanent home.
 Nurturing and caring for a homeless dog in your home helps the dog to become a member of a family who will love them forever.
 Please e-mail firstname.lastname@example.org if you are interested in becoming a Foster Family.

 Dogs need exercise – and lots of it!
 They can’t walk themselves so we invite you to join our group of dog walking volunteers.
-Orientations are held at the shelter on the first Saturday and the third Sunday of each month.
 Must be 21 years of age and have enough strength and balance to get the dogs in/out of their kennels and walk for extended period of time.
-If you want to make a difference in the life of a shelter dog, please contact email@example.com to get started.
+If you want to make a difference in the life of a shelter dog, please contact firstname.lastname@example.org to get started.

-Perhaps you have seen one of our coin boxes near where you live.
+Perhaps you have seen one of our coin boxes in the businesses you frequent.
 We have them all over!
 Amazing how pocket change can add up and do worthwhile work!
-If you can’t assist with our animals, consider taking charge of a coin box or two.
-You work with the business owner to place the coin box in the location and check and empty it every two or three weeks reporting to treasurer.
+Coin boxes are monitored and emptied by FOSOCAS Board members.
+Consider donating your extra change!
 A simple, but most worthwhile way to help.

 Pet Food Pantry

 We contribute to the Pet Food Pantry located in the Community Church, 1492 Rt.
-72 West, Manahawkin, which is open on Wednesdays from 10:00 AM until 12:00 PM for food and clothing.
-All families experience times of hardship, please use the pet food pantry to help you and your beloved pet(s).
+72 West, Manahawkin, 609-597-5151, which is open on Wednesdays from 10:00 AM until 12:00 PM for food.
+All families experience times of hardship, please use the pet food pantry to help those in need and their beloved pet(s).